Understanding Merge Conflicts in Git Pulls

 echo "Local repository updated with remote changes, conflicts resolved."

-6. Launches a GUI tool to help users manually resolve merge conflicts.
+- Initiates the launch of a GUI application to assist users in manually resolving merge conflicts.